Avoyelles Correctional Center

-- If the prospective visitor is under seventeen years of age, signature approval to visit from a parent or guardian, must be furnished in the appropriate section of the questionnaire.
-(Minors sixteen years or younger must be accompanied by a parent or legal guardian).
+- If the prospective visitor is under eighteen years of age, signature approval to visit from a parent or guardian, must be furnished in the appropriate section of the questionnaire.
+(Minors eighteen years or younger must be accompanied by a parent or legal guardian).
 Failure to do so will result in denial from the offender’s visiting list.

 - Falsification of any information will result in denial from the offender’s list.

-- All persons must be on the offender’s list.
-This includes children 15 years and older.
+- All persons over the age of 18 must be on the offender’s list.

 - It is the policy of Avoyelles Correctional Center that any visitor is subject to a personal search while on institutional grounds.